-The Physician Assistant Program at Augsburg is 36 months long with studies beginning each year in the summer semester (late May).
-The program accepts 28 students for each new class.
+The Physician Assistant program at Augsburg is 36 months long with studies beginning each year in the summer semester (late May).
+The program accepts 30 students for each new class.
+The Augsburg PA program includes traditional college "breaks" such as winter holiday break, spring breaks, and summer breaks.
+Length of breaks varies depending upon the student's year in the program; these breaks contribute to the overall three academic year length of the program.